What Is Allusion?

 (View all literary devices)

-Allusions are everywhere; popular culture is full of them.
+Allusion is everywhere; popular culture is full of it.
 Matt Groening’s show, The Simpsons, contains numerous allusions, including ones to classic horror films, Shakespeare plays, and Star Wars.

 How Do You Identify Allusion in Writing?

 Even though knowing the original story behind an allusion can help to deepen your understanding of a work, it can be difficult to catch allusions if you don’t have a wide knowledge of the sources.
 Footnotes in most anthologies and some editions of literary works will point out the significance of the allusion for readers.

 Examples of Allusion